melezhik/Sparrow6/documentation/taskchecks.md

 ## DSL Parser Implementation

-* `Sparrow6::Task::Check` is Perl6 implementation of the TC language
+* `Sparrow6::Task::Check` is Raku implementation of the TC language

 * The document describes the TC language itself, rather then methods of `Sparrow6::Task::Check` class